thebrownbreadtoast/ohara/README.md

-## 🌐 Network & DNS Architecture

-Ohara is designed for seamless access both at home and remotely:

-- **Pi-hole** provides DNS for your local network and remote clients via Tailscale.
-- Your router points to Pi-hole as the default DNS, so all local devices resolve `ohara.com` and service subdomains to your homeserver.
-- **Tailscale** is configured to use Pi-hole for DNS, so when remote, `ohara.com` and all services resolve securely over the Tailscale network.
-- All services are reverse-proxied via Nginx for unified access, whether on your LAN or remotely.

----

 ## 🏡 What is Ohara?

 **Ohara** is a self-hosted, modular homeserver stack powered by Docker Compose.
 It brings together essential services for your home network, all managed with health monitoring and a beautiful dashboard.